Get Things Done

-If you get distracted by the television on or radio, turn them off.
+If you get distracted by the television or radio, turn them off.

-Tell people in the house that you are going to be working for a specific amount of time, and you can not be distracted unless there is an emergency.
+Tell people in the house that you will be working for a specific amount of time, and you can not be distracted unless there is an emergency.

 As you can see, there are many ways you can eliminate distractions.
 You will be amazed at how much extra time you will have just by getting rid of unnecessary distractions.